11 Fun problem-solving activities for teams

 $359 billion in paid hours or the equivalent of 385 million working days are lost each year due to workplace conflict.”

 Conflicts and tension can be healthy and trigger useful debates if managed carefully.
-However, team members can cross the line often.
+However, team members can often cross the line.
 The negative effects of workplace conflict include but are not limited to, poor productivity, absenteeism, work disruptions, project failure, lower retention rates, and termination.
-Different opinions in the workplace are common, but it’s their mishandling that can spell troubles for an organization.
+Different opinions in the workplace are common, but their mishandling can spell troubles for an organization.

-Team leaders can practice constructive criticism to make employees realize their shortcomings without making them feel humiliated.
-You can appreciate their strong points but should not hesitate to point out their weaknesses (in performance or conduct) in an affirmative tone.
+Team leaders can practice constructive criticism to help employees realize their shortcomings without humiliating them.
+You can appreciate their strengths, but you should not hesitate to point out their weaknesses (in performance or conduct) in an affirmative tone.

 7. Uncertainty of roles

 This is a common problem, especially among large teams.
-Some team members are not clear about their roles; what are they supposed to do, and when.
-At the end of the day, the blame game happens.
+Some team members are unclear about their roles, what they should do, and when.
+The blame game happens.
 Team members blame their managers and vice versa, and it’s all due to poor task management.

-By creating and assigning custom roles, managers can allow team members or clients to do things that fall under their work domain and job responsibilities.
+By creating and assigning custom roles, managers can allow team members or clients to perform tasks that fall within their work domain and job responsibilities.

 8. Lack of motivation